megaphone image

 Julie: You have quite the title!
 Can you tell me about your work here in Massachusetts?

-Clantha: My main responsibility is overseeing the Massachusetts Office of Student Financial Assistance where I manage staff and implement new programs and policies.
+Clantha: My main responsibility is overseeing the Massachusetts Office of Student Financial Assistance (OSFA) where I manage staff and implement new programs and policies.
 I also oversee the Gear Up program in MA, as well as the Police Career Incentive Pay program.

 My additional responsibilities include: